hackclub/site/README.md

 </details>

 Every week, [thousands of people](https://plausible.io/hackclub.com) visit hackclub.com.
 What story to you want to tell?

+_Have questions?
+Join us in [#hackclub-site-dev](https://hackclub.slack.com/archives/C036BTDGP43)_

 ---